formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 ```
 !!! tip "Solution"
     ```julia
+    # 1. Write a function called divide that takes two arguments and returns the result of dividing the first argument by the second.
     function divide(a, b)
         return a / b
     end

+    # 2. Write a function called cube that takes one argument and returns the cube of the input number.
     cube(x) = x ^ 3

+    # 3. Write a function that checks if a number is even.
+The function should take one argument and return a `Bool`.
     function is_even(n)
         return n % 2 == 0
     end